 The problem of actual infinity is discussed in a vast literature.
 The technique of classical mathematics does not involve actual infinities and here infinities are understood only as limits.
 However, the basis of classical mathematics does involve actual infinities.
-For example, Z is treated as actual and not potential infinity and, in particular, there is no rigorous definition of Z as a limit of R_p when $p \to \infty$.
+For example, Z is treated as actual and not potential infinity and there is no rigorous definition of Z as a limit of some finite set.
+Statement 1 is the proof that the ring Z is the limit of the ring R_p when $p \to \infty$, and the result of any finite combination of additions, subtractions and multiplications in Z can be reproduced in R_p if p is chosen to be sufficiently large.
+On the contrary, when the limit is already taken then one cannot return back from Z to R_p , and in Z it is not possible to reproduce all results in R_p because in Z there are no operations modulo a number.
+According to Definition in Sec.
+2 this means that the ring R_p is more general than Z, and Z is a special degenerate case of R_p .
 When p is very large then U(g(p)) is a relatively small part of R_p , and in general the results in Z and R_p are the same only in U(g(p)).
 This is analogous to the fact mentioned in Sec.
-1 that the results of NT and RT are the same only in relatively small cases when velocities are much less than c.
+2 that the results of NT and RT are the same only in relatively small cases when velocities are much less than c.
 However, when the radius of the circumference in Fig. 1 becomes infinitely large then a relatively small vicinity of zero in R_p becomes the infinite set Z when $p \to \infty$.
 This example demonstrates that once we involve infinity and replace R_p by Z then we automatically obtain a degenerate theory because in Z there are no operations modulo a number.

 In classical mathematics the ring Z is the starting point for introducing the notions of rational and real numbers.
 Therefore those notions arise from a degenerate set.
-Then a question arises whether the fact that R_p is more general than Z implies that finite mathematics is more general than classical one.
-In particular, a problem arises whether finite mathematics can reproduce the results obtained by applications of classical mathematics.
-For example, if p is prime then R_p becomes the Galois field F_p , and the results in F_p considerably differ from those in the set Q of rational numbers.
-In particular, 1/2 in F_p is a very large number (p+1)/2.
+Then a question arises whether the fact that R_p is more general than Z implies that finite mathematics is more general than classical one, i.e. in particular whether finite mathematics can reproduce the results obtained by applications of classical mathematics.
+For example, if p is prime then R_p becomes the Galois field F_p , and the results in F_p considerably differ from those in the set Q of rational numbers even when p is very large.
+In particular, 1/2 in F_p is a very large number (p + 1)/2.
 Since quantum theory is the most general physical theory, the answer to this question depends on whether standard quantum theory based on classical mathematics is most general or is a special degenerate case of a more general quantum theory.

 As noted in Sec.
-1, de Sitter invariant quantum theory is more general than Poincare invariant quantum theory.
+2, de Sitter invariant quantum theory is more general than Poincare invariant quantum theory.
 As shown in Refs.
-[1, 2]
+[4, 5]

-Statement 2: In standard de Sitter invariant quantum theory it is always possible to find a basis where the spectrum of all operators is purely discrete and the eigenvalues of those operators are elements of Z. Therefore the remaining problem is whether or not quantum theory based on finite mathematics can be a generalization of standard quantum theory where states are described by elements of separable complex Hilbert spaces H.
+Statement 2: In standard de Sitter invariant quantum theory it is always possible to find a basis where the spectrum of all operators is purely discrete and the eigenvalues of those operators are elements of Z. Therefore the remaining problem is whether or not quantum theory based on finite mathematics can be a generalization of standard quantum theory where states are described by elements of a separable complex Hilbert spaces H.